Born from Fire and Sea, the geological birth of Madeira

 The last eruptions took place about six thousand years ago and nowadays the volcanoes are inactive.

-Madeira Island is therefore a mountain peak that rises 5000 metres above the sea floor.
+Madeira Island is therefore a mountain peak that rises 5000 meters above the sea floor.
 Only two fifths of the mountain is above the water.

 The islands in the Madeira archipelago likely emerged around 5 to 7 million years ago.
 The newly formed islands were subject to intense erosion caused by rain, wind, and wave action.
 These erosion forces sculpted the landscape, creating valleys, cliffs, and terraced formations.